MirAafaq/cirah/README.md

 # CIRAH - File Organizer

 CIRAH is a simple and efficient file organizer script that helps you move files with specified extensions into a target directory.
 It includes detailed logging (auditing) to keep track of all operations.
+More Coming soon

 ## Features

 - Organize files based on their extensions.
 - Specify the target directory for organized files.